The Vision Bonnet also includes a dedicated microcontroller (MCU) that enables the following additional features:

 - PWM support for servo/motor control without taxing the Raspberry Pi's CPU

-- Analog input support via on-board analog-to-digital converter (ADC)
+- Analog input support for all GPIO pins via on-board analog-to-digital converter (ADC)

 - Control of the two LEDs on the bonnet

 The extra GPIO pins are provided on the top of the Vision Bonnet (see figure 2).
 You can control the GPIOs and LEDs with the gpiozero library, using pin names

 Figure 2.
 GPIO expansion pins on the Vision Bonnet

 The gpiozero-compatible pin definitions are provided by the